- Six (6) players will compete on each side; others players will stand on the side of the court to rotate in when needed.

 Big Apple Dodgeball, Kickball, and Bowling leagues strive to create an inclusive environment for all participants.
 All players are expected to conduct themselves with the highest level of sportsmanship.

-- Sportsmanship is defined as: fairness and respect for one’s opponent, and graciousness in winning or losing.
+- Sportsmanship is defined as: fairness and respect for one’s opponent, teams, and referees, as well as exhibiting graciousness in winning or losing.

 - Threatening language, verbal threats, or slurs against race, religion, ethnicity, sexuality or gender will not be tolerated under any circumstances.